Ephemeral persistence features and the stability of filtered chain complexes: Introduction

-For higher degrees, the situation becomes more complicated because there are more choices of diagonal points for points in the barcodes to be matched to, as evidenced by the formula for pullback barcodes in Proposition \ref{prop:pullback-barcode}.
+For positive degrees, the situation becomes more complicated because, in addition to the point $(0,0)$, other choices of diagonal points need to be considered, as evidenced by the formula for pullback barcodes in Proposition \ref{prop:pullback-barcode}.
+Although we cannot obtain a formula as simple as that for the degree-$0$ case, the pullback distances can be simplified utilizing pullback vectors.
+See Section \ref{subsec:multi vector} for details, where we also analyze the time complexity for brute-force algorithms for pullback distances.

+In Section \ref{subsub:non triangle}, we present an important example involving certain five-point ultra-metric spaces.
+This example illustrates both the strictness of some inequalities in Theorem \ref{thm:all hatdi and hatdb} and the failure of the triangle inequality of the pullback interleaving distances (see Corollary \ref{cor:triangle fails}).